PolyCatDev/netlabs/README.md

 # Netlabs
-VR cybersecurity and networking interactive course proof of concept
+VR cybersecurity and networking interactive course proof of concept.

+> [!WARNING]
+> This project was made during a hackathon in the course of 24 hours.
+Bugs are to be expected.